 You might have envisioned a bouncing bonny baby in your mind, but in actual fact, most newborns are wet and tiny as they emerge into the world.
 Sometimes the head even looks a little bit pointed but this is normal and is caused by the baby passing through the birth canal.
 Don’t worry, it’s just temporary and the head will take on a beautiful round appearance in a couple of days.
 Sometimes new moms think their baby’s head is big compared to the rest of his body!
 Take a quick look at those minutes after birth if you can; you will notice the baby’s legs and sometimes his arms looked all scrunched up.
 But can you remember those pictures you looked at of your baby in the womb, tightly packed and scrunched up?
 That too, all straightens out as baby grows.

-Let’s Take a Look and See What Happens to You and Baby in The Minutes and Hours Immediately after Birth
+What Happens to You and Baby in The Minutes and Hours Immediately after Birth

 1. The first five minutes